Actipro/WinForms-Controls/Documentation/topics/navigation/context-menus.md

 ---
 # Context Menus

 By default, the [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar) control will display its own built-in menus for context menus and the overflow menu button.
-However that default menu can be cancelled to provide a completely custom menu instead.
+However, that default menu can be cancelled to provide a completely custom menu instead.
 This is ideal for situations where a third-party menu is to be used or if the default menu needs to be customized.

 Whenever a menu is to be displayed, [NavigationBar](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar) raises the [ContextMenuRequested](xref:@ActiproUIRoot.Controls.Navigation.NavigationBar.ContextMenuRequested) event.
 The event arguments indicate the location at which the menu should be displayed as well as a [NavigationBarContextMenuSource](xref:@ActiproUIRoot.Controls.Navigation.NavigationBarContextMenuSource) specifying why the menu is being displayed.